wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-authentication-scenarios.md

 ### Web Browser to Web Application

 This section describes an application that authenticates a user in a web browser to a web application.
-In this scenario, the web application directs the user’s browser to sign them in to Azure AD.
-Azure AD returns a sign-in response through the user’s browser, which contains claims about the user in a security token.
+In this scenario, the web application directs the user's browser to sign them in to Azure AD.
+Azure AD returns a sign-in response through the user's browser, which contains claims about the user in a security token.
 This scenario supports sign-on using the WS-Federation, SAML 2.0, and OpenID Connect protocols.

 #### Diagram